Train horn: Prime Manufacturing, Inc.

 Prime Manufacturing, Inc. had produced locomotive appliances for many years prior to their entry into the air horn market in 1972.
 Their line of "Pneumatic Horns" was basically a derivative of the Leslie SuperTyfon design (having taken advantage of a patent expiration at the time), though their horns employed heavier castings than equivalents from Leslie, and sounding a somewhat richer timbre as a result.

 Sales were brisk (railroads such as Union Pacific and the Burlington Northern were notable customers) but ultimately disappointing.
 Finding themselves increasingly unable to compete in a niche market dominated by Leslie Controls and AirChime, Prime ceased air horn production c.
 1999.

 Westinghouse Air Brake Co.

 Westinghouse Air Brake Company (known throughout the 19th and 20th Century as WABCO) was the first to offer air horns specifically for use with railroad equipment, as early as the 1910s.
-Their model E2 was recognized by many for the deep, commanding tone it produced.
+Their model E2 was recognized by many for the deep, commanding tone it produced, and their AA-2 horns were also widely used.

-In response to the Leslie multi-note "Chime-Tone" series, Westinghouse offered a bracket to which three of their single-note "honkers" could be bolted onto, achieving the same result as what the Chime-Tones did for Leslie.
+In response to the Leslie multi-note "Chime-Tone" series, Westinghouse offered a bracket to which three of their single-note "honkers" could be bolted, achieving the same result as what the Chime-Tones did for Leslie.

 Overshadowed later on by Leslie and AirChime, WABCO eventually ceased production of most horns for the North American market.

 At present, the company is known as Wabtec, Inc., and continues to offer their line of 'Pneumatic horns' for the export market.